nextcloud/documentation/developer_manual/app/appframework/database.rst

   $result = $this->execute($sql, $params);

 The mapper class comes with simple methods for deleting, updating and finding items.
-To delete a database entry, simply pass an entity with a set id to the :php:meth:`OCA\\AppFramework\\Db\\Mapper::delete` method.
+To delete a database entry, simply pass an entity with an id to the :php:meth:`OCA\\AppFramework\\Db\\Mapper::delete` method.

 Example: